 1. Create an informal group

 The first step is to get together with a small group of friends or local activists and start having regular meetings.
-Your group needs to create some sort of public presence on the internet whether it be a website, blog, or social media page.
+Your group should create some sort of public presence on the internet whether it be a website, blog, or social media page.
 It’s a good idea to reach out to other Libertarians throughout the state and the Arizona Libertarian Party State Board and to network with them.
 There are numerous social media pages and groups at the state level such as the Arizona Libertarian Party page or the Arizona Libertarians group on Facebook.

 Pursuant to ARS 16-824, the county committee must conduct a statutory organizing meeting no earlier than 10 days after the last organizing meeting of any party legislative district committees in your county, and no later than the second Saturday in January of the year following a general election.
 This meeting must be in compliance with the AZLP Bylaws and Constitution, and will be validated by our state Chairman.

-You must also adopt and pass a draft of your new party Constitution and Bylaws, as well as file a Political Committee Statement of Organization with the Secretary of State.
+You should also adopt and pass a draft of your new party Constitution and Bylaws, You must file a Political Committee Statement of Organization with your county and the Secretary of State.
 You will normally simply file it with the County and they will pass it on to the Secretary of State.
-The paperwork involved in this includes financial disclosure document.
+The paperwork involved in this may include a financial disclosure document.
 It’s still simple to do.

-All applicable state election laws pertaining to political parties can be found under Title 16 of the Arizona Revised Statutes.
+All applicable state election laws pertaining to political parties can be found under Title 16 Chapter 5 of the Arizona Revised Statutes.
 Title 16 Chapter 6 Article 1.1 16-905, 16-906, 16-907, 16-908 are also useful to review, as this covers the establishment of committees.

 Contact AZLP Leaders to get started.